Haupti/lscript/README.md

 ## Planned

 ### buildin
+TODO:
 * read file & write file
 * program arguments
 * env vars
 * eval which evaluates symbols ->
 * network: tcp / http / socket ?
 * parse number
+* 'block' and expression that does nothing except evalute a list of expression in the body with its own scope

 ### features
 * modules